amit08255/function-intercept/README.md

         // ...
     }).before(function (str: string) {
         // since this isn't an arrow function, you can use the variable `this`
-        // as well, it will reference to the instance as well.
+        // as well, it will reference to the instance too.
     }).after((str: string) => {
         // ...
     }).after(function (str: string) {